argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 kubectl apply -f examples/k8s-rbac/argocd-server-applications/
 ```

+`argocd-notifications-controller-rbac-clusterrole.yaml` and `argocd-notifications-controller-rbac-clusterrolebinding.yaml` are used to support notifications controller to notify apps in all namespaces.

 !!! note
     At some later point in time, we may make this cluster role part of the default installation manifests.